Thirty Two Frequently Asked Questions on Hepatitis C

 Don't ever shoot drugs.
-If you shoot drugs, stop and get into a treatment program.
+Intranasal (inhalled) is also a risk factor.
+If you shoot or inhale drugs, stop and get into a treatment program.
 If you can't stop, never reuse or share syringes, water, or drug works, and get vaccinated against hepatitis A and hepatitis B.

 Do not share toothbrushes, razors, or other personal care articles.
 They might have blood on them.